 DANCING WITH THE UNIVERSE | Native Style is a new theatrical work, created by Derrick Suwaima Davis, that tells a story of seasons and cycles and the value of being in tune with the movement of the universe.

 Derrick Suwaima Davis

-As one of Arizona’s cultural treasures, Davis, who has Hopi and Choctaw heritage, is the only seven-time World Hoop Dance Champion and has lectured and performed in Germany, Denmark, Malaysia, Africa, Japan, Australia, and Singapore.
+As one of Arizona’s cultural treasures, Davis, who has Hopi and Choctaw heritage, is the only eight-time World Hoop Dance Champion and has lectured and performed in Germany, Denmark, Malaysia, Africa, Japan, Australia, and Singapore.
 He is the founding artistic director of Native Trails, has earned the title of Champion Fancy Dancer, and was designated the head Man Dancer at the inaugural powwow at the Smithsonian Museum of the American Indian.
 Davis has worked with the Heard Museum, The Phoenix Symphony, Canyon Records, Willie Nelson, and American Indian Dance Theatre and has been featured on the covers of leading publications like Smithsonian Magazine and Native Peoples Magazine.
 Today, Davis continues to oversee Native Trails and his Living Traditions Dance Troupe, speaks professionally on First Nations history and culture, and is closely involved with the Hopi community.

 The Living Traditions Dance Troupe